 Power Crystal: The Lensman-like hand crystal on the back of her left hand.
 Originally just a visual effect, Zero Mission made it integral to use of the Power Grip, and the first Prime game made it the source of the Grapple lasso.

 Recurring Boss: SA-X in Fusion, though it's not really a boss until near the end of the game.
 Ridley may be a better example, considering he appears in almost every game, twice in Super and Corruption.
-Also, The final boss of Metroid Prime, comes back as Dark Samus for the second and third games of the trilogy.
+Also, The final boss and title antagonist of Metroid Prime comes back as Dark Samus for the second and third games of the trilogy.

 Ridiculously Cute Critter: In the manga, Samus' pet Ponchi appears to be about half squirrel, half rabbit, and all adorable.
 Also, the Etecoons note monkey-koala hybrids and the Dachoras note ostrich-style creatures in Super and Fusion.
-Maybe the "little birdie" of Other M as well.
+Maybe the "little birdie" of Other M as well, al least until you learn it's actually Ridley's clone

 Revenge on the space pirates could be seen as one of Samus' main motivations, especially against Ridley, who personally killed her mother right in front of her when she was four years old.

-The last bits of Metroid: Zero Mission The defeat of Mother Brain is spoiled by space pirates shooting you down.
+The last bits of Zero Mission: The defeat of Mother Brain is spoiled by space pirates shooting you down.
 And your suit is lost.
 Then you get a better one which is followed by the annihilation of every Space Pirate on the Mothership.

 Savage Setpiece: Multiple non-hostile indigenous creatures will turn into this if you attack them.

-Save Point: The second type is a common sight in the series starting with the second game; the first game used passwords instead.
+Save Point: The second type is a common sight in the series.
 With the exception of Chozodia save points in Zero Mission and Samus's gunship, they never refill health.
 The Save Stations in the Prime series, however, save and heal.

 Scenery Gorn: Old Tourian in Super and post-Mother Brain Zero Mission, Sector 5 (ARC) in Metroid Fusion.